raspberrypilearning/3D-scene/en/step_5.md

 Now, you’re going to look at how to layer sprites to make some appear in front or behind others by using some of the `looks`{:class="block3looks"} blocks.

 When you think about a stage or theatre in real life, you understand that the actors can move closer or further away from the audience; so that one can pass in front of another.
+This is called **depth**, and it makes things feel more realistic when you watch them (even cartoons!)

 You can use `layers`{:class="block3looks"} in your Scratch projects to create the same effect!